The Selfish Gene: Choice of words

 The word "cause" here is somewhat tricky: does a change in lottery rules (for example, inheriting a defective gene "responsible" for a disorder) "cause" differences in outcome that might or might not occur?
 It certainly alters the likelihood of events, but a concatenation of contingencies decides what actually occurs.
 Dawkins thinks the use of "cause" as a statistical weighting is acceptable in common usage.
-Like Gould, Gabriel Dover in criticizing The Selfish Gene says:
+Like Gould, Gabriel Dover in criticising The Selfish Gene says:

 It is illegitimate to give 'powers' to genes, as Dawkins would have it, to control the outcome of selection...There are no genes for interactions, as such: rather, each unique set of inherited genes contributes interactively to one unique phenotype...the true determinants of selection.